isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/exchange-online-service-description/sharing-and-collaboration.md

 ## <a name="site-mailboxes"></a>站点邮箱

-电子邮件和文档传统上保存在两个唯一且单独的数据存储库中。大多数团队通过使用电子邮件和文档进行协作。难题在于使用不同的客户端访问电子邮件和文档。这通常会导致用户工作效率降低和用户体验降级。
+Email and documents are traditionally kept in two unique and separate data repositories.
+Most teams collaborate by using both email and documents.
+The challenge is that email and documents are accessed by using different clients.
+This usually results in a reduction in user productivity and a degraded user experience.

-站点邮箱是 Exchange 2013 中尝试解决此问题的新概念。站点邮箱通过允许使用相同客户端接口同时访问 Microsoft SharePoint 2013 文档和 Exchange 电子邮件，从而改进协作和用户工作效率。站点邮箱在功能上由 SharePoint 2013 网站成员资格（所有者和成员）、共享存储（对于电子邮件，通过 Exchange 2013 邮箱来实现，对于文档则通过 SharePoint 2013 站点来实现）以及满足设置和生命周期需求的管理接口组成。
+The site mailbox is a new concept in Exchange 2013 that attempts to solve this problem.
+Site mailboxes improve collaboration and user productivity by using the same client interface to allow access to both Microsoft SharePoint 2013 documents and Exchange email.
+A site mailbox functionally consists of SharePoint 2013 site membership (owners and members), shared storage through an Exchange 2013 mailbox for email messages and a SharePoint 2013 site for documents, and a management interface that addresses provisioning and life cycle needs.

 > [!IMPORTANT]
 > 您的计划必须包括 SharePoint。 站点邮箱要求用户具有 SharePoint 和 Exchange 的许可证。